 This all leads to an epic confrontation between The Monks and The Judge’s Men.

-But just before Saint Germain closes the Infinite Corridor, we see Dracula and his wife reach for the portal.
-Implying that it is possible for them to leave Hell and that someone else might try again in later seasons.
+But just before Germain closes the Infinite Corridor, we see Dracula and his wife reach for the portal.
+Implying that they can not only leave Hell but that someone else might try again in later seasons.

 With their faith in Humanity lost, Trevor and Sypha leave Lindenfeld enraged, promising to never return.